Jafza’s automotive & spare parts sector trade valued at $5bn

 Jafza at Automechanika

-Jafza has organised a special Jafza Pavilion at the event providing Jafza based companies a base to network and get more brand exposure.
+Jafza has organised a special Jafza Pavilion at the event providing Jafza based companies with a base to network and get more brand exposure.
 Leading names already part of the pavilion include Al Shamali Auto Parts, APEX of Gulf, Auto Parts East FZCo, Rolman World, Hella Middle East FZE, Mineral Circles Bearings, KoKoRo Auto Parts FZE, ATS International FZE and Ghassan Aboud General Trading.

-Jafza is currently home to over 7000 businesses including more than 100 Global Fortune 500 enterprises.
+Jafza is currently home to over 7000 businesses, including more than 100 Global Fortune 500 enterprises.